 Many patients who need dental implants in their upper jaw don’t have the bone strength to support them.
 In order to create a strong foundation for your dental implants, your dentist may perform what’s known as a sinus augmentation, or sinus lift procedure.
 This process involves grafting new bone to the sinus cavities above your jaw, giving it the durability it needs for your new restorations.

 Is guided tissue regeneration painful?

-Dr. Munro will apply anesthesia to numb your gums before the procedure, ensuring you don’t feel any pain.
-You’ll likely experience some discomfort after the treatment is finished, but this can usually be managed with over-the-counter medications such as Advil or Tylenol.
+While you may experience mild discomfort after the treatment is finished, any soreness can be managed with over-the-counter medications.
 In some cases, Dr. Munro may also prescribe painkillers or antibiotics.
-To minimize your discomfort, make sure to follow any post-op instructions such as applying ice, avoiding alcohol or smoking, and sticking to a soft-food diet.
+To minimize your discomfort, make sure to follow any post-op instructions.
+These may include applying ice, avoiding alcohol and tobacco, and sticking to a soft-food diet.

 Can I get dental implants if I have gum disease?

-Will insurance cover guided tissue regeneration?
+Will insurance cover periodontal treatments?